New Paltz Forward FAQs

 Yes.
-The College partners with Grubhub, the nation's leading online and mobile food-ordering and delivery marketplace, to make it easy for students to order from their favorite on-campus cafes and eateries and pay using Dining Dollars, Hawk Dollars, or credit or debit cards.
+The College partners with Grubhub to make it easy for students to order from their favorite on-campus cafes and eateries and pay using Dining Dollars, Hawk Dollars, or credit or debit cards.

 As part of our effort to promote contactless payment and keep our students and employees safe, New Paltz Dining Services has made Grubhub the primary form of ordering and payment for campus dining services.

 All students enrolled on a dining plan will be expected to download and use the Grubhub app to make purchases at campus dining locations.

 Grubhub can be used for dining purchases at the Roost, Sweets & Treats, all Student Union Building cafes & eateries and the Starbucks at Parker Theatre.